amnahkhatun/frontend-prep-cheatsheet/README.md

 - With default export we can have only one export in a single file.
 - The naming of import is completely independent in default export and we can use any name we like.

+- In summary, named exports are used to export multiple values.

+- During the import, it will be possible to use the same name to refer to the exported value.

+- Default exports are used to export a single value from the file.

+- During the import, the name of the value can be different from the exported one.
 **HOC**

 https://codesandbox.io/s/a-simple-higher-order-component-forked-lk8gq?file=/index.js